-ENote Partnerships, S corporations, trusts, and estates pass this modification through to their owners in the same manner as income.
+Note: Partnerships, S corporations, trusts, and estates pass this modification through to their owners in the same manner as income.
 See Schedule K-1-P, or Schedule K-1-T, for more information.
 Partners, shareholders, and beneficiaries do not include any amount of pass-through additions from Schedule K-1-P on Form IL-4562.
-See Schedule K-1-P(2), Partner's and Shareholder's Instructions, or Schedule K-1-T(2), Beneficiary's Instructions, for information concerning correctly reporting these amounts.
+See Schedule K-1-P(2), Partner's and Shareholder's Instructions, or Schedule K-1-T(2), Beneficiary's Instructions, for information concerning how to correctly report these amounts.